Following the success of the 1998 tournaments, The Pokemon TCG launched a new, larger tournament circuit series in 1999.

 At the end of each regional tournament’s Final Tournament, the top 4 players from each region and division earned an invite to the Best in Japan national finals.

-The top 4 players for each juniors (TMB) and seniors (SSB) event received No. 1, No. 2, and No. 3 trainer trophy cards.
-With 9 total events across the 7 venues, this means there are 9 officially distributed copies of first and second place, and 18 copies of the No.3 Trainer card (given to both 3rd and 4th place).
+The top 3 players for each juniors (TMB) and seniors (SSB) event received No. 1, No. 2, and No. 3 trainer trophy cards.
+With 9 total events across the 7 venues, this means there are 9 officially distributed copies of each card.

 Since only the top winner of the TMB was invited to the Best in Japan event, the text in the No.1 Trainer for the juniors division is a good deal longer, as it describes the winner’s entry into the event.
 For the SSB trainers, No.1-3 were all invited to the Best in Japan event, so they all specify that event.